-This does not negate the need for rigorous internal control procedures around the settlement of trades, which continue to be tightly managed, minimising the risk and impact of customer default.
+This does not negate the need for rigorous internal control procedures around the settlement of trades, which continue to be tightly managed, minimising the risk and impact of customers being in an overdrawn position with the Company.
 It is for this reason that the Company has not made any further disclosure in relation to its credit risk requirements.